UWB-Biocomputing/Graphitti/docs/User/configuration.md

 There are two config files needed to run a simulation on Graphitti:

-1. The input (or "stimulation") file - **SimInfoParams**
+1. The input (or "stimulation") and model configuration file - **test.xml**
-2. The model configuration - **ModelParams**
+2. The initialization parameters - **test.graphml**

 First, we are going to go through using a built-in model.
-This is by far the easiest route - if you have a quick idea you want to play with that uses a grid of **Izhikivich** or **LIF** neurons, go for it!
+This is by far the easiest route - if you have a quick idea you want to play with that uses a setup of **Izhikivich** or **LIF** neurons, go for it!
 As long as you only want to use excitatory and inhibitory neurons, this is the way to go.
 I'll show you how to specify the parameters you want and then run the simulation.

 If on the other hand, you have a more complicated model in mind - such as using different types of neurotransmitters, then you will have to get your hands dirty writing some C++ code.
 Don't worry though, I'll walk you through that too.